Ecole Jeannine Manuel

-Ecole Jeannine Manuel is a young school in London (2015), but its Paris namesake is one of France’s top schools, ranked first for the past five years by l’Internaute, one of two major French league tables.
-While we are proud of our pupils’ academic achievements, our school’s ethos is first and foremost student-centred, focused on each child’s overall development and well-being.
-These aims are supported by an international team of passionate educators, all native speakers in their language of instruction.
-Our pupil/teacher ratio is 9:1.
+Ecole Jeannine Manuel Paris is one of France’s top schools, ranked first for the past six years among French lycées, (state and independent).
+While we are proud of our pupils’ academic achievements, our school’s ethos is first and foremost student-centred, focused on each child’s overall development and wellbeing.

 Supporting pupils’ higher education ambitions is a key feature of education at Ecole Jeannine Manuel.
-University counselling begins in Year 10, focusing primarily on the UK, the US, France and Canada, but also reaching the growing number of English-taught programmes in Europe and in Asia.
-Although London pupils have not reached Year 13 yet, our Paris sister school sends more graduates to Ivy League colleges in the US, to Oxbridge, and to Russell group Universities in the UK than any other school in France.
+University guidance begins in Year 10, focusing primarily on the UK, the US, France and Canada, but also reaching English-taught programmes in Europe and in Asia.
+Our school sends more graduates to Ivy League colleges in the US, to Oxbridge, and to Russell group Universities in the UK than any other school in France.